lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/data_lifecycle/experiments.md

 * desktop visualization (?): esp. in case of using GUI-based software (e.g. Ansys?)
 * ssh connection: "classical" approach, command line (cli) knowledge is neccesary

+For getting in touch with the system and also development purposes the approaches with JuypterHub and desktop virtualization are recommended.

 # Structuring HPC projects

-Typically, HPC projects consist of the following parts (at least some of them):
+Typically, HPC projects consist of the following core parts:

-* Input data, source code and scripts
-* Software
-* ouptut data and calculation results
+* data: input data, source code, scripts, ouptut data, calculation results, logfiles
-* log files
-* metadata
-* backup
-* archiving
+* software

-A further aspect is a collaborative working style (research groups, teaching purposes).
+One important aspect for HPC projects is a collaborative working style (research groups, student groups for teaching purposes).
-Thus, creating a unified and consistent experiment environment for multiple users is essential.
+Thus, granting appropriate file permissions and creating a unified and consistent software environment for multiple users is essential.
-This is considered for all the following recommendations.
+This aspect is considered for all the following recommendations.

+??? hint "Hint on data life cycle and research data management"

+	By setting up a project structure we recommend to have in mind already some basics of research data mangagment.
+	This makes it easier to publish and archive a project according to the FAIR principles.

 # Data management and data transfer